 Hello!
 My name is Nicole Mandracchia and I have been a head groom/rider/manager/assistant on the A-show circuit for over ten years.
 I have worked for many different individuals during that time period, including Grand Prix rider Robin Rost Brown, FEI four-in-hand driver James Fairclough, top equitation trainer Val Renihan, and top hunter rider Amanda Steege.
 I have helped care for all different types of horses from beginner levels all the way up to FEI Grand Prix and Driving horses.
 In order for each horse to be successful at their job, they need a specific diet and exercise plan tailored to them.
+So, let’s talk about the feed room’s impact on these horses!

 The job of a show manager or assistant trainer is to help design the best plan/preparation for each horse so that they look and feel their best.
 When the horses are performing the best that they can, I know I have done my job properly.
 Being aware of each horse on a daily basis and paying attention to every detail about him/her is crucial.